wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

 The State File is the necessary resource to roll out upgrades or make changes in your deployment without recreating all components.

-The Terraform Module will deploy the following `mandatory` components:
+The Terraform Module deploys the following `mandatory` components:

 - Load Balancer
 - AWS Identity & Access Management (IAM)